bernedom/SI/README.md

 ## Packaging

-SI is available as 'raw' download from this repo but also as [conan package](https://bintray.com/bernedom/conan/si%3ASI/_latestVersion).
-All releases are available from `SI/stable` from bintray.
-Getting SI from there is the preferred way.
+SI is available as 'raw' download from this repository but also as [conan package](https://conan.io/center/si).
+Getting SI from conan-center is the preferred way.

 ## Implementation details